-The mission of the Department of Public Works is to contribute to a safe and healthy environment for Hartford residents, businesses and governmental entities through infrastructure maintenance, enhancements of parks, roadways, traffic systems, municipal buildings, vehicles/equipment, flood control systems and the collection of solid waste and recyclables in a sustainable, effective, efficient and professional manner.
+The mission of the Department of Public Works is to contribute to a safe and healthy environment for Hartford residents, business and governmental entities through infrastructure maintenance, enhancements of parks, roadways, traffic systems, municipal buildings, vehicles/equipment, flood control systems and the collection of solid waste and recyclables in a sustainable, effective, efficient and professional manner.
 We strive to provide exceptional service through a cohesive and motivated staff dedicated to caring for the welfare and meeting the needs of the residents of Hartford.

-The Adopted Budget for FY2020 is \$15,595,312.
-This reflects an increase of \$1,672,982 or 12.0% compared to the Adopted Budget for FY2019.
-The most significant feature is the addition of a Forestry Division, implemented in order to maintain and increase the City of Hartford's Urban Canopy, as well as additional permanent staff and seasonal employees to further meet the requirements of maintaining a vibrant and functional City of Hartford.
+The Recommended Budget for FY2020 is \$15,375,312.
+This reflects an increase of \$1,452,982 or 10.4% compared to the Adopted Budget for FY2019.
+The most significant feature is the addition of a Forestry Division, implemented in order to maintain and increase the City of Hartford's Urban Canopy.
+As well as additional personnel to further meet the requirements of maintaining a vibrant and functional City of Hartford.
 This budget also includes Non-Union and Unclassified salary adjustments.
-Within non-personnel accounts, funds have been allocated to cover the cost of maintaining recreational equipment and facilities in City parks and athletic fields and general Citywide environmental testing to stay consistent with FY2019 funding levels.
+Within non-personnel accounts, funds have been allocated to cover the cost of maintaining recreational equipment and facilities in City parks and athletic fields and general Citywide environmental testing to stay consistent with FY2019.
 Funds have been allocated for traffic signs and lines, as well as parts and training for the City's Traffic Operations Signal System.
-Other significant increases include funding security guard services due to contractual rate increases mandated by State Department of Administrative Services (DAS) contracts, as well as funding for graffiti removal throughout the City of Hartford.
+Other significant increases include funding for security guard services due to contractual rate increases mandated by State Department of Administrative Services (DAS) contracts.

-- Enhance and expand community outreach efforts and provide accurate and timely information regarding Public Works activities - Develop comprehensive municipal energy strategy with a focus on fiscal sustainability, environmental responsibility and resiliency - Incorporate Complete Streets and Quality of Life initiatives into all roadways, parks and facility projects. - Work cooperatively with other applicable City departments on efforts to reduce blight and enhance the quality of life for all residents - Conduct self-assessment review of Public Works policies, procedures and service delivery methods; undergo peer review by other Public Works professionals to measure, benchmark and identify areas of potential performance and technology improvement
+- Enhance and expand community outreach efforts and provide accurate and timely information regarding Public Works activities. - Develop comprehensive municipal energy strategy with a focus on fiscal sustainability, environmental responsibility and resiliency - · Incorporate Complete Streets and Quality of Life initiatives into all roadways, parks and facility projects. - Work cooperatively with other applicable City departments on efforts to reduce blight and enhance the quality of life for all residents - Conduct self-assessment review of Public Works policies, procedures and service delivery methods; undergo a peer review by other Public Works professionals to measure, benchmark and identify areas of potential performance and technology improvement